-The School District should revise current internal control procedures related to the ESSER program.
-Where vulnerable, the School District should develop and/or modify its policies and procedures to ensure that potential expenditures are approved through the Consolidated Application process and deemed to be allowable before spending federal funds.
-In addition, management should develop and implement a monitoring process to ensure that control procedures are being followed.
+The School District should develop and/or modify its policies and procedures to ensure that potential expenditures are approved through the Consolidated Application process, fall within the respective federal program's period of performance, and are deemed to be allowable before spending federal funds.
+Further, management should develop and implement a monitoring process to ensure that control procedures are being followed.